-Passport: Your passport must be valid for at least six months into the future at the time you return to the United States.
-However, Some countries have an agreement with the United States that allows you to enter on a current passport up to the actual date of expiration.
+Your passport must be valid for at least six months into the future at the time you return to the United States.
+However, Some countrieshave an agreement with the United States that allows you to enter on a current passport up to the actual date of expiration.

-- Complete an F-1 Document Request Form (also available at the OIP Front Desk) and submit it with your most recent I-20 to the OIP front desk.
+- Complete a F-1 Document Request Form (also available at the OIP Front Desk) and submit it with your most recent I-20 to the OIP front desk.

-- The standard processing time for the travel signature request is 5 business days.
+- The standard processing time for the travel signature request is 5 business days (not including weekends and holidays).
 The advisors will sign the 2nd page of your I-20 once we verified that you are in valid F-1 status.

 - Pick up the signed I-20 in person at the OIP front desk.